 NCCAVS Thin Film Users Group (TFUG) Meeting

-This meeting focuses on technologies and applications related to Advances in Display Technology.
-The purpose of this meeting is to bring together leading researchers in academia, government, and industry with innovative technologies to nurture a free exchange of triumphs and challenges in the advances in Display Technology applications.
+This meeting focuses on technologies and applications related to Energy Storage and Conversion.
+The purpose of this meeting is to bring together leading researchers in academia, government, and industry with innovative technologies to nurture a free exchange of triumphs and challenges in the advances in Energy Storage and Conversion applications.

 Platinum Meeting Sponsors:

 December 14, 2017

 1:05 pm Selection of Battery Chemistry and Charging Algorithm for IOT Devices, Naoki Matsumura, Intel Corp.

 IOT devices expect batteries to have long battery life and cycle life because they may be used in areas where battery replacement is not easy.
 This session talks about the importance of impedance for longer battery life and methods to extend battery cycle life through battery charging algorithm.
 These are expected to reduce the cost of ownership as it enables less battery replacement.

 Bio: Naoki Matsumura is a senior battery technologist at Intel Corporation, responsible for technical assessment of new battery technologies, charging algorithms and battery sourcing for consumer electronics, drones and Internet of Things.
 Prior to that, Naoki held battery research/development roles at Panasonic.
 Naoki earned his MS in Energy Science from Kyoto University and holds many patents.

 1:40 pm Lithium-ion Battery and Beyond Lithium-ion Battery for Transportation/Grid Storage Applications, Gao Liu, Lawrence Berkeley National Laboratory